 Champagne R. Faivre

-His philosophy is stated on Instagram: "Révéler mon terroir … pour révéler vos émotions" — reveal terroir to unleash emotions.
+The philosophy is on Instagram: "Révéler mon terroir … pour révéler vos émotions," revealing terroir to unleash emotions.
 The approach is natural winemaking with minimal intervention, low sulfur additions, and extremely restrained dosage.

 Vignoble & Soil

 The vines are planted in Belval-sous-Châtillon, where Meunier is the dominant grape variety.
-The soil signature is clay-limestone with green clay — a structure that David Faivre explicitly highlights across several cuvées.
-The green clay shapes the minerality and coolness that characterizes his champagnes.
+The soil signature is clay-limestone with green clay, a structure that David Faivre explicitly highlights in several cuvées.
+The green clay shapes the minerality and coolness that characterize his champagnes.

 Viticulture & Sustainability

-David Faivre works according to the principle of "Respect du vivant" — respect for all living things.
-This shows through low sulfur use, minimal intervention in the vineyard, and natural winemaking.
-Official certifications haven't been documented yet, but the approach is clearly oriented toward gentle farming practices.
+David Faivre works according to the principle "Respect du vivant," respect for living things.
+This shows in low sulfur additions, minimal intervention in the vineyard, and natural winemaking.
+Official certifications are not yet documented, but the approach is clearly oriented toward gentle cultivation methods.

 Vinification

-Fermentation occurs primarily in stainless steel tanks, with individual cuvées using partial wood aging — such as "Épisode 21," where 20 percent is aged in wood and 80 percent in stainless steel.
+Fermentation takes place primarily in enamel tanks, with individual cuvées using some wood, such as "Épisode 21," where 20 percent is aged in wood and 80 percent in enamel.
 Malolactic fermentation is carried out completely.
-For assemblage, David Faivre draws on reserve wines, such as in "Épisode 21" from the 2019 and 2020 vintages.
+For assemblage, David Faivre draws on reserve wines, such as with "Épisode 21" from the 2019 and 2020 vintages.

-The dosage consistently stays in the lower range: between 0.5 and 1.6 g/l — corresponding to Extra Brut to Brut Nature.
-This restraint gives terroir room to express itself and emphasizes the cool, salty minerality of the clay-limestone soils.
+The dosage is consistently in the lower spectrum: between 0.5 and 1.6 g/l, corresponding to Extra Brut to Brut Nature.
+This restraint gives the terroir room and emphasizes the cool, salty minerality of the clay-limestone soils.

 The Cuvées in Detail

 Assemblage champagne from reserve wines of the 2019 and 2020 vintages, composed of 52 percent Meunier, 29 percent Pinot Noir, and 19 percent Chardonnay.
-Twenty percent of the wine ages in wood, eighty percent in stainless steel tanks.
-Malo is completed, dosage is 0.5 g/l.
-Disgorged on February 25, 2024, this shows as a fine, spicy champagne with cool minerality and precise structure — the green clay layer is perceptible.
+Twenty percent of the wine matures in wood, eighty percent in enamel tanks.
+The malo is completed, dosage is 0.5 g/l.
+Disgorged on February 25, 2024, this shows as a fine, spicy champagne with cool minerality and precise structure, the green clay layer is perceptible.

 52% Meunier, 29% Pinot Noir, 19% Chardonnay · Extra Brut 0.5 g/l · Base 2019/2020 Reserve · Belval-sous-Châtillon, clay-limestone with green clay